MBPI-Francis/RM-Consumption-Management-System/ReadMe2 (UPDATED).txt

-The two environments are REMOVED:
+UPDATES - The two environments are REMOVED:
 This action is necessary since there are several reasons to not include the environments in the repository.

 1. The venv/ folder contains system-specific paths and compiled binaries that work only on the machine where it was created.